OfficialOPMC/Animated-Command-Block-Skin-Pack/README.md

-# Animated Command Block Skin Pack by OfficialOPMC
+# Dynamic Skin Pack by OfficialOPMC
-# Don't use in servers or you might get banned
+# Don't use in servers if you don't want to get banned